realA10001986/Time-Circuits-Display/README.md

 Luckily, there is a row of solder pads right next to the socket on the control board, where a pin header or cable can easily be soldered on:

 ![tcboard_io27](https://user-images.githubusercontent.com/76924199/194284336-2fe9fa9b-d5e5-49f5-b1cd-b0fd2abdff53.jpg)

+In order to trigger a time-travel sequence on the Time Circuits, "TT IN"/IO27 and GND must be shortened for at least 200ms and then opened; the time travel is triggered upon release of the button.
+If the button is pressed for 3000ms, a ["Return from Time Travel"](#time-travel) is triggered.

 The Config Portal allows configuring a delay and the type of sequence played, in order match the device to another prop.